 “I’m scared to death of being poor.
 It’s like a fat girl who loses 500 pounds but is always fat inside.
 I grew up poor and will always feel poor inside.” – Cher, Taurus

-Before saying another word, let’s get this one out of the way: “Stubborn”
+Before I say a word, let’s get this one out of the way:

-Taurus is the one sign that for some mysterious reason has all of its inherent characteristics, be they good or bad lumped together in a condensed summarized blob labeled with the aforementioned “S” word.
+Taurus is the one sign that for some mysterious reason, has all of its inherent characteristics, be they good or bad, put into a karmic taffy machine, then pulled, twisted and compressed resulting in a condensed blob that simply says “Stubborn”.

-As we will repeatedly hear throughout my “Welcome to the Zodiac” Series, EVERY sign has its good and bad or evolved/unevolved traits, it’s what we choose to tap into that makes all the difference.
-Taurus’ Fixed energy and proclivity to be inflexible often can result with those born beneath this sign exhibiting the Bull’s unevolved trait of stubbornness, but how often do we hear the other dimensions which comprise the first of the Earth signs’ overall Zodiacal personality such as:
+As you will repeatedly hear throughout Brad’s “Welcome To The Zodiac” Series, EVERY sign has good and bad traits, it’s what we choose to tap into that makes all the difference.
+Taurus’ Fixed energy and resistance to change many times results in their unevolved behavior trait of stubborness, but how often do we hear the other dimensions of that sign’s Zodiacal personality such as:

-The Venusian themes of love, a peaceful environment, and “worth” be it romantic, aesthetic, or financial are prominent in the lives of every Taurean, but the Goddess of Beauty can be deceivingly dangerous whenever she weaves a web of comfort and pleasantries up and over the Bull’s Horns.
-Taurus’ attachment to being all nice and comfy can lead to their evolutionary demise.
-By never experiencing that which is new, untried, or different from their daily routine, as well as becoming too attached to their “things”, the soul of the Bull risks karmic damage by staying put in their stables of sedentary stagnation.
+Being ruled by the planet named after the ancient Goddess of Love and Commerce, Venus, “worth” is a key concept for the typical Taurean be it romantic, aesthetic, or financial.
+But the Goddess of Beauty has her ugly side whenever she weaves a web of comfort and pleasantries up and over the Bull’s Horns.
+Taurus’ attachment to being all nice and comfy in their cozy home can result in their evolutionary demise.
+By never experiencing the new, untried, or different from their daily routine, as well as becoming too attached to any of their “things”, the soul of the Bull risks karmic damage by becoming stuck in their stable of sedentary stagnation.

-So Join Me, Won’t You?
-We’ll be having that long avoided “Our Thyroids, Our Selves” talk. – Taurus
+So join me, Won’t you?
+We’ll finally be having that “Our Thyroids, Our Selves” talk. – Taurus

 Taurus Fun Fact: